XanderPENG/global-evcs/codes/data_collection/recharging_points/README.md

-This folder contains the codes for collecting charging station data of EU from the web.
+This folder contains the codes for collecting recharging points of Europe from the web.
- - `EUCharging.java`:  collection charging station data of EU from following website:https://webgate.ec.europa.eu/
+ - `rechargingPointsEurope.java`:  collection charging station data of Europe from following website:https://webgate.ec.europa.eu/